-- Credibility of input data sources
+- The credibility of input data sources

-- Lag in data collection process
+- Lag in the data collection process.

-Headquarters wants the field to accept the information and take relevant actions while due to perceived gaps in information there is a hesitation on the field representatives side to take required actions.
+Headquarters wants the field to accept the information and take relevant actions while due to perceived gaps in information, there is a hesitation on the field representatives side to take required actions.
 Additionally, this issue does not seem to have a widespread diagnosis for the headquarters however is revealed on a case-by-case basis when individual instances are analysed.
-From the field representatives perspective even a moderate inaccuracy rate is perceived as “the data is wrong, the insights are useless”.
+From the field representatives perspective, even a moderate inaccuracy rate is perceived as “the data is wrong, the insights are useless”.

 Let’s consider an example from the pharmaceutical industry.
 There is a prevalent practice in the industry where HQ shares a specific target list of doctors with each individual salesperson.
-These target lists are very critical because many times the salesperson’s quotas are determined based on this target list and their potential.
-Salespeople constantly complain about movement of doctors out of their territory or restricted access to certain doctors/prescribers.
-Deploying a field intelligence platform in this situation can help HQ give control to salespeople to validate their target list (add, delete based on certain pre-defined constraints) along with providing additional profile information about the prescriber.
+These target lists are critical because the salesperson’s quotas are often determined based on this target list and its potential.
+Salespeople constantly complain about the movement of doctors out of their territory or restricted access to certain doctors/prescribers.
+Deploying a field intelligence platform in this situation can help HQ give control to salespeople to validate their target list (add, and delete based on certain pre-defined constraints) along with providing additional profile information about the prescriber.
 This web-based platform can also allow salesforce to confirm prescriber attributes and provide other relevant intelligence about the prescriber based on either their local market knowledge or their last few discussions with the prescriber.

 Incentius’ Field Intelligence platform can enable HQ to perform the above functions and additionally to gather extra field intelligence with the help of survey questions about the prescriber on various topics.
-Some of the questions can be on the lines of:
+Some of the questions can be along the lines of:

 - Is this prescriber a Key Opinion Leader?